-Mrs. JP Speed is pleased with the pristine state of her mansion,
+The spirit of Mrs. JP Speed is pleased with the pristine state of

-While the Speed Mansion has had some changes done to the inside, in the process of becoming a law office, its beauty inside is still front and center, offering a spectacular setting for law offices.
-It features high ceilings, lovely woodwork, marble and stone, beautiful fireplaces, fancy ceiling decorations and other fixtures and design perks of the early 20th century era.
+While the Speed Mansion has had some interior changes in the process of becoming a law office, its beauty is still front and center.
+It features high ceilings, lovely woodwork, marble and stone, fireplaces, fancy ceiling decorations as well as other fixtures and design perks of the early 20th century era.

-This sprawling, Victorian-Gothic home was built in 1885, in the oldest, posh neighborhood of Louisville by a well known, Louisville home contractor, Dexter Belknap, who moved his family in to live there.
-In 1893, the James P. Speed family bought this home and moved in to enjoy its 48 rooms and 20 fireplaces.
-When the first Mrs. James Speed died, James married for the second time, Miss Hattie Bishop, a prominent society lady of Louisville, who was a concert pianist, music teacher, humanist, and philanthropist.
+This sprawling, Victorian-Gothic home was built in 1885, in the oldest neighborhood of Louisville by a well known local home contractor, Dexter Belknap, who moved his family in when he was done.
+In 1893, the James P. Speed family bought the home and moved in to enjoy its 48 rooms and 20 fireplaces.
+When the first Mrs. James Speed died, James married Miss Hattie Bishop, a prominent society lady of Louisville, who was a concert pianist, music teacher, humanist, and philanthropist.
 Harriet was a huge promoter and supporter of music and the arts in Louisville.

-After James died in 1912, she had an elegant, large recital hall/music room built at the back of the mansion, in the area which connects the home to the carriage house; complete with a stage area, comfortable seats, high, metal stamped ceilings and lovely chandeliers.
+After James died in 1912, she had a large, elegant recital hall/music room built at the back of the mansion, complete with a stage area, comfortable seats, high, metal stamped ceilings and lovely chandeliers.
 Harriet made good use of this music hall.
-She played on her case piano located on the stage, and opened up the room for community concerts and recitals for the local Bach Club and other groups, all of which she attended, until she died in 1942.
+She played on her case piano on the stage, and opened up the room for community concerts and recitals for the local Bach Club and other groups, all of which she attended, until she died in 1942.

-However, she had established The Speed Art Museum and the Hattie Bishop Speed Music Room Trust, which has funded a 60 year run of the Hattie Bishop Speed Endowed Concert Series.
-This series has presented some of the world’s finest classical musicians from well-know performers to rising stars, performed at the University of Louisville School of Music, Comstock Hall.
+She also established The Speed Art Museum and the Hattie Bishop Speed Music Room Trust, which has funded a 60 year run of the Hattie Bishop Speed Endowed Concert Series.
+This series has presented some of the world’s finest classical musicians, from well-known performers to rising stars, performed at the University of Louisville School of Music, Comstock Hall.

-In the process of transforming the mansion into a law firm, the stage area was enclosed with glass walls for a conference room, but still has the concord piano, which was turned into an electric player piano when the law firm bought the mansion years ago.
-The recital hall itself now is used as a lounge area, and has a “tiered landing system”, so desks and bookcases could become part of the room, though the ceiling and lovely chandeliers are still seen.
+In the process of transforming the mansion into a law firm, the new owners enclosed the stage area with glass walls for a conference room, and kept has the concord piano, eventually turning it into an electric player piano.
+The old recital hall is now used as a lounge area, and has a “tiered landing system”, so desks and bookcases could become part of the room, beneath the lovely chandeliers.

-The happy, pleasant entity of Harriet Bishop Speed has chosen to spend her afterlife in not only her art museum, but also her home, near her cherished piano, and perhaps reliving the many concerts she so enjoyed in the recital hall.
-She doesn’t seem to mind the structural changes to her recital hall.
+The happy, pleasant entity of Harriet Bishop Speed has chosen to spend her afterlife in not only her art museum, but also her home, near her cherished piano, while perhaps reliving the many concerts she so enjoyed in the recital hall.
+She doesn’t seem to mind the structural changes made by the current owners.

 The hallway leading to the recital hall:

-An apparition of an older woman dressed up for an evening, complete with jewelry, has been seen floating out of the the old powder room under the stairs, making her way down the hall to the old music recital area.
+The apparition of an older woman dressed up for an evening, complete with jewelry, has been seen floating out of the old powder room under the stairs, making her way down the hall to the old music recital area.